-Investment income earned on endowments amounted to \$19 (2021 - \$15).
-Amounts were expended in accordance with the respective endowment fund requirements during the year, and as such interest income has been recognized in investment and other income on the statement of revenue and expenses.
+Investment income earned on endowments amounted to \$39 (2022 - \$19).
+Amounts were expended in accordance with the respective endowment fund requirements during the year, and as such investment income has been recognized in investment and other income on the statement of revenue and expenses.